 Serving

-One of my favorite meals is to serve these Yukon gold mashed potatoes with is my Dutch oven pot roast; it’s so comforting.
-These classic mashed potatoes are also perfect for the holiday table alongside roasted turkey, easy glazed ham, classic baked mac & cheese, parmesan roasted carrots and bacon brussels sprouts.
+One of my favorite meals is to serve these Yukon gold mashed potatoes with my Dutch oven pot roast; it's so comforting.
+These classic mashed potatoes are also perfect for the holiday table alongside roasted turkey, easy glazed ham, classic baked mac & cheese, parmesan roasted carrots, and bacon brussels sprouts.

 Storage & Reheating

-Store leftover mashed potatoes in an airtight container in the fridge, where they’ll stay fresh for 3 to 5 days.
+Fridge: Store leftover mashed potatoes in an airtight container in the fridge, where they'll stay fresh for 3 to 5 days.

-To reheat, warm them up in the microwave or on the stovetop for a few minutes, stirring occasionally.
-If they’ve thickened, simply add a splash of milk or water to reach your desired consistency.
+Reheat: To reheat, warm them up in the microwave or on the stovetop for a few minutes, stirring occasionally.
+If they've thickened, simply add a splash of milk or water to reach your desired consistency.

 More Side Dishes to Try

 Did you make this recipe?
-Leave a ⭐️⭐️⭐️⭐️⭐️ rating and comment below.
-Share it on Instagram, Facebook and Pinterest!
+Leave a ⭐️⭐️⭐️⭐️⭐️ rating and a comment below-I'd love to hear how it turned out!
+THANK YOU!

-📋 Recipe
+Recipe

 Yukon Gold Mashed Potatoes